-- Location: - o Tempe campus via ASU Sync - ASU Online - Number of credit hours: 41-49 (depending on track), including the required professional experiences and applied project course, SPE 593 - Online start terms: Fall, Spring and Summer - ASU Sync start term: Fall - Immersion program fee: \$1,000 (\$500 each for semesters 1 and 2) - Online program fee: \$2,200 - Time to completion: Three to four semesters (depending on the track), including fall, spring and summer.
-Students may opt to accelerate or decelerate their program sequence in consultation with their academic advisor and the program. - Application deadlines: Graduate Program Application Deadlines (See Academic Calendar for session dates) - Course format and delivery: - ASU Sync (affiliated with the Tempe campus) provides students with technology-enhanced, fully interactive remote learning using live lectures via Zoom.
-It offers the benefits of face-to-face instruction in an interactive group learning environment.
-Courses meet synchronously 1-2 times per week, generally in the evenings.
-Although no physical classroom is assigned, MLFTC provides drop-in space for students who want or need to attend their courses remotely from an ASU campus (Tempe, Polytechnic or West). - o ASU Online offers synchronous course meetings entirely online. - Professional Pathways experiences (internships, student teaching/residency, apprentice teaching) will be completed at an approved setting.
+- Location: - o ASU Online - Number of credit hours: 34-44 (depending on track), including the required professional experiences and applied project course, SPE 593 - Online start terms: Fall, Spring and Summer - Online program fee: \$2,200 - Time to completion: Five to six semesters (depending on the track), including fall, spring and summer.
+Students may opt to accelerate or decelerate their program sequence in consultation with their academic advisor and the program. - Application deadlines: Graduate Program Application Deadlines (See Academic Calendar for session dates) - Course format and delivery: - ASU Online offers asynchronous course meetings entirely online. - Professional Experiences (internships, student teaching, apprentice teaching) will be completed at an approved setting.
 Experiences vary based on the selected professional pathway and certification route.